-Originally, self-assembled multilayers were developed to modify planar substrates by oppositely charged polyelectrolytes (Figure 2.15) [67], and later on, this approach was successfully implemented for the production of various particulate composite structures based on hybrid organic-inorganic multilayers including advanced core-shell models of submicron and nanoparticles [112,113].
-Nowadays, LbL engineered structures with a wide range of properties have found their applications in many different fields, ranging from "smart" materials for optics and biotechnology [114] to drug delivery and medicine [113,115,116] and the potential to which this technique can be developed still motivates further research [104,106,117].
-Such rapid development has been driven by an extensive choice of available materials and advanced assembly techniques, as well as the utilization of modern film characterization tools [106].
+Originally, self-assembled multilayers were developed to modify planar substrates by oppositely charged polyelectrolytes (Figure 2.15) [71], later on, this approach was successfully implemented for the production of various particulate composite structures based on hybrid organic-inorganic multilayers including advanced core-shell models of submicron and nanoparticles [117,118].
+Nowadays, LbL engineered structures with a wide range of properties have found their applications in many different fields, ranging from "smart" materials for optics and biotechnology [119] to drug delivery and medicine [118,120,121] and the potential to which this technique can be developed still motivates further research [109,111,122].
+Such rapid development has been driven by an extensive choice of available materials and advanced assembly techniques, as well as the utilization of modern film characterization tools [111].

-2.9 Stimuli-responsive layer-by-layer complexes
+2.12 Stimuli-responsive layer-by-layer complexes

-Although these LbL assembled multilayers are often uniform at the first blush, microscopic scale roughness is usually observed on a closer look [118].
-For a deposition with a constant thickness increment, the surface roughness increases with the overall number of layers [14,118].
-Thus, after substantial height variation, the rough coating appears extra light scattering due to surface topologies on the order of the wavelength of light that results in additional waveguiding losses that are unwanted in some applications based on optical properties of functional coatings [118].
+Although these LbL assembled multilayers are often uniform to the naked eye, scale roughness is usually observed under microscopic investigation [123].
+For a deposition with a constant thickness increment, the surface roughness increases with the overall number of layers [14,123].
+Thus, after substantial height variation, the rough coating appears extra light scattering due to surface topologies on the order of the wavelength of light that results in additional waveguiding losses that are unwanted in some applications based on optical properties of functional coatings [123].

 To this extend, postmodification of multilayer films may result in the appearance of novel structures or advantageous structural changes in the film.
 The surface morphology of polymer layers is usually controlled through postprocessing by "annealing" in aqueous solutions of different salt concentrations or pH levels.
-By controlling pH and ionic strength, it is possible to vary the thickness of adsorbed layers from ~1 to ~10 nm or, in some cases, completely prevent the multilayer deposition process [107,119].
-Several research groups showed that treatment of polyelectrolyte multilayers in salt solutions caused swelling and led to smoother surfaces showing faster annealing for higher salt concentrations[118,120].
-Treatment of multilayers with solutions at varying pH-induced morphological irreversible and reversible changes in both weak polyelectrolytes [101,119] and in H-bonded multilayers [121,122].
-The intrinsic property of multilayers composed of weak polyelectrolyte complexes is that they can be destroyed at extreme pH conditions, as the pH-induced imbalance of charges overcompensates the attractive polymer-polymer ionic binding[123].
+By controlling pH and ionic strength, it is possible to vary the thickness of adsorbed layers from ~1 to ~10 nm or, in some cases, completely prevent the multilayer deposition process [112,124].
+Several research groups showed that treatment of polyelectrolyte multilayers in salt solutions caused swelling and led to smoother surfaces showing faster annealing for higher salt concentrations[123,125].
+Treatment of multilayers with solutions at varying pH-induced morphological irreversible and reversible changes in both weak polyelectrolytes [106,124] and in H-bonded multilayers [126,127].
+The intrinsic property of multilayers composed of weak polyelectrolyte complexes is that they can be destroyed at extreme pH conditions, as the pH-induced imbalance of charges overcompensates the attractive polymer-polymer ionic binding[128].